IMF Urges Action To Face big Drop In Mideast Growth - UrduPoint

 IMF Urges Action To Face 'big Drop' In Mideast Growth

-The International Monetary Fund called for urgent action from Middle East governments Tuesday as the coronavirus pandemic threatens a persistent slump in oil revenues and a "big drop" in growth
+The International Monetary Fund called Tuesday for urgent action from the Middle East governments as the coronavirus pandemic threatens a persistent slump in oil revenues and a "big drop" in growth

-The International Monetary Fund said a dozen Middle East and North African countries had already approached it for financial support.
+The IMF said a dozen Middle Eastern and North African countries had already approached it for financial support.

 It urged governments across the region to swiftly draw up rescue packages to head off a protracted recession.